 What is Compassion Resilience?

-Resilience in the health care field is a relatively recent area of investigation which provides a way of understanding what enables health care providers to persist in the face of challenges and offers a complementary perspective to studies of stress, burnout and attrition.
 Resilience is the ability to recover and continue on in the face of adversity without being overwhelmed or acting in dysfunctional ways.
-Compassion is the combination of the consciousness of others’ distress and a desire to alleviate it, and is a basic quality needed to be able to meet clients’ needs.
-Compassion resilience, then, is “the ability to maintain our physical, emotional, and mental well-being while responding compassionately to people who are suffering.”² For those in the health care field, this may be understood as:
+Compassion combines the consciousness of others' distress and a desire to alleviate it.
+Compassion resilience is "maintaining our physical, emotional, and mental well-being while responding compassionately to people suffering."
+For those in the health care field, this may be understood as:

 The ability to maintain our physical, emotional and mental well-being (using energy productively) while compassionately caring for those who are suffering,